Seek and deliver better outcomes every day

 The Ontario Public Service recognised this:

-That’s why we recommend a broader approach that focusses on mindset.
+That’s why we recommend a broader approach that focuses on mindset.
 It can include all your workforce and produces ongoing innovation and improvement.
-This approach encourages all employees to find ways to constantly review what they do and how they do it, to create better solutions for the customer and the organisation.
-This requires a different approach to work for most people―not only performing job roles, but also constantly improving and being open to change.
+This approach encourages all employees to constantly review what they do and how they do it to create better solutions for the customer and the organisation.
+For most people, this requires a different approach to work ― not only performing job roles but also constantly improving and being open to change.
 While some employees may find this uncomfortable, when they recognise they have the opportunity and ability to have more control over their work, most employees will feel more satisfied and engaged.

 Innovation Mindset and Tools

-Our experience confirms that innovation can come from unexpected places—from your day-to-day work, from a routine project or from an informal chat.
-Because it is not confined to specialist “innovation” projects, any number of tools and techniques might work.
-It’s not the tools you use, it’s how you use them.
+Our experience confirms that innovation can come from unexpected places — your day-to-day work, a routine project or an informal chat.
+Because it's not confined to specialist “innovation” roles, people or projects, any number of tools and techniques might work.
+It’s not the tools you use; it’s how you use them.

-Our definition of being innovative is “helping innovation happen”.
-Use the framework to explore your own experience and discover your mindset strengths and areas for improvement.
+Use the Innovation Mindset framework to reflect on your own experience and discover your mindset strengths and areas for improvement.

 How did you contribute to the idea implementation?